 Region-Specific Unused Music

-The track "Move to the Mambo" is used in the European and Japanese versions, but not in the American version.
-There are two mini-games which use the song, and their replacement songs are listed below.
+The track "Move to the Mambo" is used in the Japanese and PAL versions, but not in the American version.
+There are two Mini-Games which use the song, and their replacement songs are listed below.

 |Balloon Burst||Faster Than All|

-Two of the characters' voice clips have been replaced in the American and European versions due to religious references.
+Two of the characters' voice clips have been replaced in the US and European/Australian versions due to religious references.
 These replacements are maintained in all versions of Mario Party 2.
 Also, the announcer says "Donkey" instead of "Donkey Kong" in the Japanese version.